-13.1 All Trust wide staff members are made aware of the boundaries of appropriate behaviour and conduct.

-These matters form part of staff induction and are outlined in the Staff Code of Conduct.

-- 13.2 It is essential that the high standards of concern and professional responsibility adopted with regard to alleged child abuse by parents are similarly displayed when allegations are made about members of staff. - 13.3 The Trusts schools works in accordance with statutory guidance and the 'SET procedures (2019)' in respect of allegations against an adult working with children (in a paid or voluntary capacity).
-Section 7 of the current SET procedures provides detailed information regarding this. - 13.4 The Trusts schools have processes in place for reporting any concerns about a member of staff (or any adult working with children).
+- 13.1 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
+These matters form part of staff induction and are outlined in the Staff Code of Conduct. - 13.2 It is essential that the high standards of concern and professional responsibility adopted with regard to alleged child abuse by parents are similarly displayed when allegations are made about members of staff. - 13.3 The school works in accordance with statutory guidance and the 'SET procedures (2022)' in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+Section 7 of the current SET procedures provides detailed information regarding this. - 13.4 The school has processes in place for reporting any concerns about a member of staff (or any adult working with children).
+This includes 'low level concerns' (Part 4 of KCSIE, 2023).
 Any concerns about the conduct of a member of staff will be referred to the Headteacher who has responsibility for managing employment issues.
-Where the allegation concerns an agency member of staff, the Headteacher/Principal will liaise with the agency, while following due process.
-Where the concern involves the Headteacher/Principal it should be reported direct to the Chair of Portico Academy Trust who will consult with the Local Authority Designated Officer (LADO). - 13.5 The SET procedures require that, where an allegation against a member of staff is received, the Headteacher/Principal, senior named person, or the Chair of Portico Academy Trust must inform the Local Authority Designated Officer (LADO) within one working day.
+Where the allegation concerns an agency member of staff, the Headteacher will liaise with the agency, while following due process.
+Where the concern involves the

+Headteacher it should be reported direct to the Chair of Portico Academy Trust who will consult with the Local Authority Designated Officer (LADO).

+- 13.5 The SET procedures require that, where an allegation against a member of staff is received, the Headteacher, senior named person, or the Chair of Portico Academy Trust must inform the Local Authority Designated Officer (LADO) within one working day.
 For people working with children in Southend, the LADO is Allison Francis, who can be contacted on 01702 534539.
 There is also the Child Protection Adviser, Sharon Langston, who can be contacted on 01702 534591.
 The email contact is safeguardingforchildren@southend.gov.uk - 13.6 The LADO has overall responsibility for oversight of the procedures for dealing with allegations against staff members.
 Wherever possible, contact with the LADO should be made immediately, as she will then advise on how to proceed and whether the matter requires police involvement.
 This will include advice on speaking to pupils and parents and HR.
-The school will manage these procedures alongside the school's disciplinary process, if appropriate, in liaison with the Portico's HR Manager.

-13.7 In accordance with 'Keeping Children Safe in Education' (DfE, 2021), details of allegations that are found to have been malicious should be removed from personnel records.
+The school will manage these procedures alongside the school's disciplinary process, if appropriate, in liaison with the Portico's HR Manager. - 13.7 In accordance with 'Keeping Children Safe in Education' (DfE 2023), details of allegations that are found to have been malicious should be removed from personnel records.
 However, for all other allegations, the record should be retained at least until the accused has reached normal pension age, or for a period of 10 years from the date of the allegation if that is longer.
-However, cases in which an allegation was proven to be false, unsubstantiated or malicious should not be included in employer references.
+However, cases in which an allegation was proven to be false, unsubstantiated or malicious should not be included in employer references. - 13.8 8 The school will follow their safeguarding policies and procedures, including informing the LADO, should they receive an allegation relating to an incident that happened when an individual or organisation was using their premises for the purposes of running activities for children.